-If an Asheville Transit employee considers that the bicycle represents a hazard to the safety of other passengers due to crowding or other operating conditions, that employee may prohibit the bicycle from entering the bus.
+If an ART employee considers that the bicycle represents a hazard to the safety of other passengers due to crowding or other operating conditions, the employee may prohibit the bicycle from entering the bus.

-For safety reasons, the bus operator cannot get off the bus to assist the cyclist, but will be able to give instructions.
+For safety reasons, the bus operator cannot get off the bus to assist the bicyclist but will be able to give instructions.

 For your safety never step onto the street (left) side of the bus when loading or unloading your bicycle.
 The bus operator or other vehicles may not see you if you approach and load from the left side of the bus.

-All unclaimed bicycles left on racks will be sent to Asheville Transit Lost and Found and kept for at least thirty days.
+All unclaimed bicycles left on racks will be sent to ART’s Lost and Found and kept for at least thirty days.
 After such time, if the owner does not claim a bicycle, it may be disposed of or converted to city use in accordance with City of Asheville practices.